-The governing body expects that all staff will know and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff working directly with children must, as a minimum, have read and understand Part One of KCSiE.
-Governors will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
-The governing body will ensure that those staff who do not work directly with children will read either Part One or Annex A of KCSiE2.
+The governing body expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff working directly with children must, as a minimum, have read and understand Part One of KCSiE and Annex B. Governors/the proprietor will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
+The governing body will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE together with Annex B. There are some staff whom the governing body require they read additional sections like the office staff updating the SCR.

-The governing body will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
-The governing body will ensure that all governors receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.
+The governing bodywill ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
+The governing bodywill ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.